Wali-dev/project-titan-backend-monorepo/README.md

 The API uses standard HTTP status codes to indicate the success or failure of requests.
 Detailed error messages are provided in the response body for easier debugging.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

 ## License